Is There a Dimmer Outlook Ahead for Meredith Corporation (MDP)?

 MDP’s Market Performance

-MDP stocks went down by -2.47% for the week, with a monthly jump of 32.44% and a quarterly performance of 35.02%, while its annual performance rate touched 322.87%.
-The volatility ratio for the week stands at 2.46% while the volatility levels for the past 30 days are set at 3.18% for Meredith Corporation.
-The simple moving average for the period of the last 20 days is 20.60% for MDP stocks with a simple moving average of 66.02% for the last 200 days.
+MDP stocks went up by 6.10% for the week, with a monthly jump of 44.06% and a quarterly performance of 38.61%, while its annual performance rate touched 352.80%.
+The volatility ratio for the week stands at 1.23% while the volatility levels for the past 30 days are set at 2.85% for Meredith Corporation.
+The simple moving average for the period of the last 20 days is 16.47% for MDP stocks with a simple moving average of 64.25% for the last 200 days.

 Analysts’ Opinion of MDP